juergenweb/FrontendContact/README.md

 echo $form->render();
 ```

-The 2 parameters you have to add inside the parenthesis of the safeField() method are:
+The 2 parameters you have to add inside the parenthesis of the saveField() method are:

 * first parameter: the name attribute of the frontend custom field (in this case *extratext*)
 * second parameter: the name attribute of the PW field to save the data to the database (in this case *pw_extratext*)